 An international organization for health, WHO has a division for mental health.
 It’s a reliable source of information on mental health topics, including mental disorders.
 They are a go-to source for facts and statistics worldwide and by region, including the Americas.
 They work worldwide and online to equip more than seven billion people with better health, including mental health and wellbeing.
 WHO Mind engages in specific projects and creates policies to promote mental health services for everyone.

-Disorder-Specific Organizations and Charities
+Disorder-Specific Mental Health Charities

 If you are seeking a group dedicated to a specific mental disorder, check out these organizations.